Baltimore Penn Station: 21st century

+Redevelopment plans

 Several proposals have been made to convert the upper floors of the station into a hotel.
 Proposals from 2001 and 2006 were announced but never completed.
 In 2009, Amtrak reached an agreement with a developer for a 77-room hotel to be called The Inn at Penn Station.
 This project stalled along with many other hotel proposals in Baltimore.

 In December 2017, Amtrak awarded a contract to Penn Station Partners for improvements to the station and redevelopment of nearby property owned by the passenger railroad.
 The partnership is composed of Beatty Development Group and Cross Street Partners.
 In April 2019, it was announced that development would encompass a transit-oriented hub of apartments, shops, offices, a hotel, and redevelopment of nearby property owned by the passenger railroad.
 Amtrak describes the plan as creating a premier regional transportation hub to accommodate passenger growth as the next generation of high-speed Acela Express trains start running along the Northeast Corridor in 2021.

 A spokesman for Penn Station Partners stated at a presentation of its tentative plans to the public on August 13, 2019, that they will seek city and state funding to help pay the total $400–600 million project cost.
 Included would be a new concourse and other station enhancements to accommodate the expected increase in passenger volume.
 Amtrak, for its part, has earmarked $90 million in federal funding for related improvements to the station and its tracks.

 Amtrak and the Penn Station Partners development team headed by Beatty Development Group and Cross Street Partners unveiled plans to construct a three-level train terminal just north of the existing station on October 15, 2020.
 The new structure, which is meant to supplement the current building by accommodating all passenger-oriented functions with the expectation of increased traffic from the potential installation of a high-speed rail line, will be bordered by Charles Street to the west, Lanvale Street to the north, St. Paul Street to the east and the facility's railroad tracks to the south.
 The existing Penn Station's restoration began in 2021, with its upper levels converted into office space and restaurants and shops occupying the ground level.

-In a June 8, 2021, editorial, the Baltimore Sun noted that the controversial Male/Female aluminum statue is not shown in the development team's conceptual drawings for the station plaza.
-The developers said no decision has been reached about its future and the newspaper called for public input on the issue.
+In a June 8, 2021 editorial, The Baltimore Sun reported that the controversial Male/Female statue was not shown in the development team's conceptual drawings for the station plaza.
+The developers said no decision had been reached about its future, and the newspaper called for public input on the issue.